Back to California

 • The bill does not specify when it will take effect.

-• It is unclear how many off-highway electric motorcycles are currently in use.
+• It is unclear how many people currently own or operate off-highway electric motorcycles in California.

 Bill History